KDE/digikam-doc/main_window/labels_view.rst

 .. note::

-    The **Pick Labels** can be assigned automatically using the deep-learning tool **Image Quality sorter** by analysis the aesthestic score of items.
+    The **Pick Labels** properties can be assigned automatically using the deep-learning tool **Image Quality Sorter** by analysis the aesthestic score of items.
 See this :ref:`Maintenance Tool section <maintenance_quality>` for details.